jzhao004/web50-Project1/README.md

 Web Programming with Python and JavaScript

-This project aims to build a book review website using FLASK.
+This project aims to build a book review website using Flask.

 #### Files
 This repository contains the following files: